Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 According to reports released this month PC gaming was worth a whopping $36 billion in 2018, which means the trend that some CEOs once called “dead” is doing better than ever.
 But how do you open up this kind of complicated gaming system to novice users who don’t know their RAM from their RAID SSD configurations?
+No worries, computer accessories makers have some ideas, like this interesting cube.
+Or if you just want a generic desktop, take a look at our HP Omni 27 All-in-One PC review.
+Also, If HP is more of your brand, check out our review on the five HP computers with Windows 7 you can buy today.
+You may also read our best gaming PC list.

 Through compact easy-to-setup options like the AVADirect Avant Nano Cube gaming PC, which offer all-in-one solutions that just about anyone with an internet connection can customize to their exact specifications and get shipped to their house (pre-assembled) in a matter of days.
+Speaking of compact, check out our Apple Mac Mini vs Samsung Chromebook (comparison).
+Or, you can get individual parts, like the best computer cases, from separate buyers.

 But will the PC’s petite design and moderate power profile be enough to wow former console owners away from their gaming machine of choice?
 Read on in my AVADirect Avant Nano Cube Gaming PC review to find out.
+Or, you might want to compare with our Lenovo IdeaCentre Q190 Mini PC review.

 Price: $1,000 at AVADirect